isatsam/vfs_explorer/README.md

 1. Clone this repository, or download ZIP (under the green Code button) and extract it
 2. Move into the new directory
 3. Ensure you have all required packages installed: `pip install -r requirements.txt`
+    - If your system is [PEP-668](https://peps.python.org/pep-0668/)-compilant (i.e. you see a 'externally managed environment' error message), see **step #3 in Developing** below on how to set up a virtual environment to run VFS Toolkit.
+This workaround will not be required once pre-built binaries will become available.
-4. Run VFS Toolkit as a module: `python -m vfs_toolkit`.
+5. Run VFS Toolkit as a module: `python -m vfs_toolkit`.
 Or, optionally, specify a path to a VFS archive right-away: `python -m vfs_toolkit /path/to/Archive.vfs`

+## Developing
+1. Clone this repository: `git clone git@github.com:isatsam/vfs_toolkit.git`
+2. Move into the new directory: `cd vfs_toolkit`
+3. Create and activate a virtual environment: `python -m venv venv`, then source it: for Unix-based systems `source ./venv/bin/activate`; for Windows on PowerShell: `venv\Scripts\Activate.ps1`; for Windows with cmd.exe: `venv\Scripts\activate.bat`
+4. Install the required packages: `pip install -r requirements.txt` VFS Toolkit and plaguevfs both follow [PEP-8 (aka Style Guide for Python Code)](https://peps.python.org/pep-0008/) to the best of their ability, so an IDE that can automatically suggest or correct your code to that style would probably serve you best.
+For docstrings, reStructuredText format is used.

 ## To-do list
 - [X] Extract files from GUI